Dean A. Klug, M.D., F.A.C.S., FAAOA

 Sri I. Naidu, M.D., F.A.C.S., FAAOA

 Dr Naidu, born and raised in the United States, spent his childhood in the Atlanta area before going off to college.
 He attended the University of California at Berkeley for undergraduate studies.
 Dr Naidu then returned back to the southeast for medical school at the University of Alabama, School of Medicine in Birmingham from which he graduated in 1998.
 He was elected class president in medical school and went on to residency in otolaryngology, also known as Ear, Nose, and throat surgery at the University of Tennessee Health Sciences Center in Memphis, Tennessee.
 He received the College of Medicine Teaching award in 2002 and graduated in 2004.
-He is board-certified in his surgical specialty of otolaryngology and is a fellow of the American Academy of Surgeons as well as the American Academy of Otolaryngic Allergy.
+He is board-certified in his surgical specialty of Otolaryngology (American Board of Otolaryngology/Head and Neck Surgery) and is a fellow of the American College of Surgeons, as well as the American Academy of Otolaryngic Allergy.

 Dr Naidu has practiced as a partner of Mid-South ENT ever since completing his residency more than 10 years ago.
 He and his office staff, including 2 nurse practitioners, care for both children and adults with issues of the ears, nose and sinuses, and neck and throat.
 He sees patients in 2 clinic locations: Germantown at 7600 Wolf River Blvd, Suite 220 and Collierville at 1458 West Poplar Avenue Suite 204.
 He operates at multiple hospitals and surgery centers to better accommodate patient needs and insurance preferences.
 He sees a large number of pediatric patients and works at Le Bonheur Children's Hospital and Surgery Center as well as Baptist Children's Hospital to care for some of these patients.